 Ett litet arkitektkontor

-How nice that you're checking out my page; here, I've summarized a few things that I hope will clarify what I'm up to and passionate about.
+How nice that you're checking out ELAKs website; here, I've summarized a few things that I hope will clarify what I'm up to and passionate about.
 Don't hesitate to get in touch if you have any questions or thoughts you'd like to share or discuss with me!

-My name is Emelie Aktanius and I am an architect, urban planner and designer.
-Currently I am a teacher in a master studio at Umeå School of Architecture, together with Alejandro Haiek, Johanna Runge, and Julio Diarte.
+My name is Emelie Aktanius and I am an architect and urban planner.
+Currently I am a teacher in urban planning at Umeå School of Architecture with Ebba Högström.
+I am also a teacher in a master studio at Umeå School of Architecture, together with Alejandro Haiek, Sara Thor, Johanna Runge, Raffaele Errichiello, Tomas Mena and Luis Pimentel.
 Our focus is on "Man-Made Geographies: From Planetary To Molecular," a topic that delves into our interconnectedness with the environment.
 Instead of isolating ourselves as "me/here" from "everything else/there," we embrace the idea that we are part of our surroundings, including all beings and species.

 As philosopher Richard Lang noted, just as we need our lungs to breathe, we also need the air and its constituent molecules.
 Our perception of this interconnection depends on our perspective.
 From a first-person viewpoint, we're distinctly "here," but zooming out, we discover connections to our family, community, and sometimes even the planet—this is our existence "there."
 Conversely, when we zoom in, we find ourselves composed of cells, molecules, and eventually empty space, much like the objects around us.
 Defining "you" at this scale becomes even more complex.
 These varying perspectives of zooming in and out illustrate our interconnectedness, even from our individual viewpoints.